-A candidate who must withdraw temporarily from registration in 794 for a semester must formally report this before the beginning of that semester to the Office of Student Services, Thornton School of Music, requesting by petition a leave of absence.
-During a leave of absence the candidate will not be entitled to assistance from the guidance committee or to the use of university facilities.
-A leave of absence does not change the candidate's responsibility for meeting the time schedules for the completion of degree requirements.
+A candidate who must withdraw temporarily from registration in 794 for a semester must formally report this before the beginning of that semester to the Office of Doctoral Programs, Thornton School of Music, requesting by petition a leave of absence.
+During a leave of absence the candidate will not be entitled to assistance from the qualifying exam committee or to the use of university facilities.
 Leave will be granted only under exceptional circumstances.